-The JCR Disabilities Officer - Joel Summerfield
+The JCR Disabilities Officer - Charlotte Arben

 Hello!
-My name is Joel Summerfield (he/him), a fourth-year Mathematician, and I am the JCR Disabilities Officer at Somerville.
-My role is to provide support and assist anyone with accessing resources and help they need to ensure they can study at their best and happiest.
-"Disabilities" can cover a wide array of conditions, both mental and physical, both visible and invisible; everyone has different requirements, but there is lots of support available.
-There is also a secret Facebook group for students with disabilities at Somerville (just send me a message if you would like to be added).
-I am also a trained Peer Supporter, and Somerville's designated Rainbow Peer, so I am more than happy to talk about issues relating to these as well.
-Welfare is extremely important, so if you have any questions or just want to talk to someone about anything Disabilities related (or otherwise) then feel free to get in touch.
-E-mail: joel.summerfield@some.ox.ac.uk
+I'm Charlotte Arben (she/her), I'm a second-year mathematician, and JCR Disabilities Officer.
+My role is to represent disabled students at Somerville and help them to access any help that they need to study at their best.
+'Disabilities' covers a wide range of conditions, both mental and physical, visible and invisible; everyone's requirements are different, but there's so much support on offer here at Oxford, not just within college but from the university's DAS too.
+If you have any questions or want to talk to someone about anything disabilities related (or otherwise) the please feel free to get in touch, via email at: charlotte.arben@some.ox.ac.uk